tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 it installed, *phenix.molprobity*).
 If you want to refine and/or check your work using another package (recommended for any serious work: for a start, ISOLDE currently does not attempt to refine atomic B-factors), remember you can save the model and structure factors at any time using the following commands.
-As mentioned at the start of the tutorial, these specific commands will need to be typed out manually in the command line.

 .. _server: http://molprobity.biochem.duke.edu/